DaveMcMa/hpe-dev-portal/content/blog/enhancing-healthcare-with-hpe-private-cloud-ai.md

 ## HPE Private Cloud AI

-HPE Private Cloud AI provides a turnkey AI application development platform for private enterprises and service providers, including hospitals and clinics.
-All the hardware, software and integration services required to get started on AI-enhanced application development
+HPE Private Cloud AI provides an on-premise, turnkey, AI application development platform for private enterprises and service providers.
+All the hardware, software and implementation services required to develop your pipeline of AI-enhanced applications is delivered out the box.
+This includes a variety of curated, vendor-supported, open-source data engineering, data analytics and data science tools covering the entire ML Ops lifecycle, including:

+* Data Preparation
+* Model Training
+* Model Tuning
+* Model Registration
+* Model Serving/Inference
+* Model Observability

+Since the prototype TriageAI application was built solely with